JnBrymn/JnBrymn.github.io/_posts/2018-04-16-better-click-tracking-1.md

 | 2 clicks | 0.0079 | 0.0081 |
 | 3 clicks | 0.0002 | 0.0002 |

 So if the actual clickthrough rate is 5.3%, then likelihood of getting 1 or more clicks is ~15%.
 This result is not that significant at all.
-This means that the shiny faucet might just be a pretty normal item and we won't know for sure until we see some more views and clicks.
+This means that the shiny faucet might be a pretty normal item but we won't know for sure until we see some more views and clicks.

 On the other hand let's look at that toilet seat which was clicked 41 out of the 379 times it was viewed for a clickthrough rate of 10.8%.
-That's over 2 times better clickthrough rate than the average item.
-And by applying the exact same analysis as above (though with a list of 380 possible outcomes) we see that the probability of getting 41 or more clicks just by chance is miniscule - roughly 0.0015%!
-That's one fancy toilet seat!
-Let's promote it!
+That's 2.04 times better clickthrough rate than the average item.
+And by applying the exact same analysis as above (though with a list of 380 possible outcomes) we see that the probability of getting 41 or more clicks just by chance is minuscule - roughly 0.0015%!
+This is very statistically significant!
+Let's promote the toilet seat!

 ## Implementation